How To Create An Online Course: The Ultimate Guide

 Conversely, with a low lifetime value you can only afford free or low cost marketing.
 You have to do it all yourself and you're often unable to invest time in the other key activities to grow your business and raise yourself out of the details.

 In his book on recurring revenue programs, The Automatic Customer, John Warrillow states that the "magic formula" for a subscription business is to ensure that:

 LTV > 3xCAC

-In other words, if the lifetime value of a customer is more than three times the cost of acquiring that customer (in both time and money) then that allows for profitable growth.
+In other words, if the lifetime value of a customer is more than three times the cost of acquiring that customer (in both time and money) then that allows plenty of room for for profitable growth.
 Any less and you have a low profit margin that may well be eaten up by ongoing or hidden costs.

 I've found this equation to be good for one-off courses too.

 Your LTV is how much you expect a typical customer to buy from you including the initial course purchase plus any future products they're likely to buy based on historical data or your best estimates.
 Future products could include other courses or upgrades to 1-1 or group coaching.